-This course explores World Literature as a body of texts and as a way of reading.
+This course explores World Literature as a body of texts (category) and as a way of reading (method).
 It maps the global "flows" of literature by following one specific figure: the cannibal, both real and imagined (or, feared).
 Students will learn how fears of cannibals and cannibalism become a way of talking about the encounter with the unknown as well as to critically reflect on one’s own culture.
 Moving into the twentieth century, they will also learn how the figure of the cannibal serves as a means for writers to think about cultural exchange, respond to European representations of non-Europeans, and describe their own processes of artistic production.

 Image: Theodor de Bry from Great Voyages (1594)